-THE ELKS MAGAZINE, Volume 47, No. 9, February 1969, Published monthly at 425 W. Diversey Pkwy., Chicago, paid at Chicago, Ill., and at additional mailing office.
-Acceptance for mailing at special rate of postage paid at Chicago, Ill., and at additional mailing office.
-Acceptance for mailing at special rate of postage provided for in Section 1103, Act of October 3, 1917, authorized May 20, 1922.
+THE ELKS MAGAZINE, Volume 47, No. 9, February 1969, Published monthly at 425 W. Diversey Pkwy., Chicago, Ill., 60614, by the Benevolent and Protective Order of Elks of the United States of America.
+Second class postage paid at Chicago, Ill., and at additional mailing office.
+Acceptance for mailing at special rate of postage provided for in Section 1103, Act of October 3, 1917, authorized day 20, 1922.
 Printed in Dayton, Ohio, U.S.A.
 Single copy price, 20 cents.
-Subscription price in the United States and its Possessions for Elks \$1.00 a year, Subscription price in the United States and its Possessions for Elks \$1.00 a year, Subscription are payable in advance.
+Subscription price in the United States and its Possessions, for Elks \$1.00 a year, for non-Elks, \$2.00 a year; for Canadian postage, add 50 cents a year; for foreign postage, add \$1.00 a year.
+Subscriptions are payable in advance.
 Manuscripts must be typewritten and accompanied by sufficient postage for their return via first class mail.
 They will be handled with care but this magazine assumes no responsibility for their safety.

-\\Copyright, 1968, by the Benevolent and Protective Order of Elks of the United States of America time about burning takes its own good Lights easy
+Copyright, 1968, by the Benevolent and Protective Order of Elks of the United States of America time about burning